loranger32/weight_tracker_roda/README.md

 ## Known Bugs

 - when naming your batch, only use ASCII character, because you can enconuter some issues in production.
 Under investigation
-- due to a fairly restrictive content security policy, icons from bootstrap do not appear.
-More [info here](https://github.com/twbs/bootstrap/issues/25394).
-Still trying to find an easy fix without weakening the csp.

 ## Installation